-	Retaining customers is one of the most effective ways to grow your email newsletter.
+Retaining customers is one of the most effective ways to grow your email newsletter business.

 That's not to say that finding new customers and revenue streams is not important, however, the easiest (and most inexpensive) source of new revenue is right there in front of you.

-Here are some ways you can retain customers for your email newsletter:
+Here are some ways you can retain customers for your email newsletter business:

 - Responding to comments on social media